raspberrypilearning/nature-rover/en/step_4.md

 --- task ---

 The tree sprite should be edited to give it two different costumes.
-One with a fruit on, and one without a fruit.
+One with a fruit on (`tree 1`{:class="block3looks"}), and one without a fruit (`tree 2`{:class="block3looks"}.
 Edit one of your costumes, so that it has two different costumes.

 --- /task ---